vxgmichel/pyweek-dojo/README.md

 Gameplay
 --------

- - Since it's a versus fighting game, you need to be two players.
+ - Two modes are available: 1 player or 2 players
  - The characters can't walk, run or hit.
 Only jump.
  - It is possible to jump higher by keeping the jump button pressed.
  - It is possible for a player to let himself down by pressing jump without direction.
- - The game switches to slow motion when players are close to hit each other.
+ - The game switches to bullet time when players are close to hit each other.
  - A player is considered KO when he's hit by the legs of the attacking player.
  - When players jump onto each other, they bounce.
  - To start a new match, reset by pressing "U".